jinal90/MyAppPortfolio/README.md

 ### Basic Functionality
 * Get the list of popular Movies
+* Add Movies to favorites list
-* Sort them based on Voting and Popularity
+* Sort them based on Voting, Popularity and Favorites
 * See the Synopsis, Rating of Movie with detailed View
+* See Reviews and Trailers

 ### Build and Run Requirements